 There is so much more to Indian food than curry.
-Indian cuisine is as diverse as it is unique, having been influenced by many civilizations and cultures.
-While Indian food varies from region to region throughout India – and from household to household – all Indian food shares a common love of healthy vegetables and fragrant spices.
+Indian cuisine is as diverse as it is unique because so many different civilizations and cultures have influenced it.
+While Indian food varies from region to region and from household to household – most Indian food utilizes healthy vegetables and fragrant spices.

 1. Seitan Vindaloo

 3. Palak ‘Paneer’

-4. Masoor Dal (Lentil)
+4. Masoor Dal

-5. Vegan Paneer Tikka Masala
+5. ‘Paneer’ Tikka Masala

-6. Herb Roti – Indian Bread
+6. Herb Roti: Indian Bread

 8. Vegetable Biryani